markodayan/research.2077.xyz/src/content/blog/eips-for-nerds-6-erc-5564-and-erc.md

 As mentioned earlier, the significant change it introduces is the division of responsibilities into two distinct keypairs: one for viewing the stealth address (view keypair, V = v .
 G) and another for spending the assets transferred to the stealth address (spend keypair, S = s .
 G), instead of managing everything with a single keypair.

-This not only addresses the private key overuse issue, thereby reducing the risk of exposure—but it also allows you to delegate the tracking of the stealth address without relinquishing control of your funds.
+This not only addresses the private key overuse issue, thereby reducing the risk of exposure but it also allows you to delegate the tracking of the stealth address without relinquishing control of your funds.
 Let's continue with the example of Alice and Bob to illustrate how DKSAP works (remember, Bob is trying to send money to Alice without compromising her identity).

 The stealth address generation process remains the same.
 However, Alice now has two keypairs: a view key and a spend key; both keys can be represented in mathematical notation as described below:

 * **View key** _**V = v .
-G**_, where _v_is view private key
+G**_, where _v_ is view private key
 * **Spend key** _**S = s .
-G**_, where _s_is spend private key
+G**_, where _s_ is spend private key

 Below is a brief description of how Bob makes stealth payments to Alice using DKSAP:

 * To send funds to Alice's wallet, Bob first generates an ephemeral keypair (**E = e .
 G**).
 He then uses Alice's view public key and his randomly generated ephemeral private key to create a _shared secret_:

-* Next, he multiplies this _shared secret_by the base point (G) to derive a public key.
-To ensure that only Alice can access the corresponding private key, he adds the _shared secret_public key to Alice's spend public key:
+* Next, he multiplies this _shared secret_ by the base point (G) to derive a public key.
+To ensure that only Alice can access the corresponding private key, he adds the _shared secret_ public key to Alice's spend public key:

 By applying the same mathematical trick as before, we ensure that only Alice can control these funds.
 Bob can then use this address to send assets to Alice without revealing her identity.

-The significant distinction between DKSAP and the previous protocol (ISAP) is the use of the view public key to generate the _shared secret_and the spend public key to compute the stealth address.
-This setup allows one key to generate and control the _shared secret_, while the other enables possession and management of the funds—essentially, your view keypair maintains privacy, while your spend keypair controls ownership.
+The significant distinction between DKSAP and the previous protocol (ISAP) is the use of the view public key to generate the _shared secret_ and the spend public key to compute the stealth address.
+This setup allows one key to generate and control the _shared secret_, while the other enables possession and management of the funds, essentially, your view keypair maintains privacy, while your spend keypair controls ownership.

 To track stealth address transfers, you would need to monitor on-chain transfers for at least a certain period and check all their _shared secrets_.
 As you can imagine, this can be cumbersome and not very user-friendly.
 Hence, this protocol allows you to delegate the tracking of transfers made to you, thus eliminating the risk of losing control of your funds.
 However, care must be taken because the entity performing this task can clearly see to whom each transfer is made, potentially putting your anonymity at risk.